Melissa has a Masters in Education and a PhD in Educational Psychology. She has worked as an instructional designer at UVA SOM.

 The Swiss psychologist, Jean Piaget, introduced a developmental epistemology that focused on the growth of intelligence from infancy to adulthood.
 Piaget's theory is influenced by the following ideas.
 These ideas helped Piaget to develop his basic assumptions, which form the foundation of his theory.

 The first is that intelligence, like a biological system, constructs the structures it needs to function.
 Second, knowledge is the interaction between the individual and the environment.
 Third, the growth of intelligence is influenced by four factors:

 - Social environment

 Let's talk about these ideas a bit more in terms of assumptions.
 Piaget's theory of cognitive development has six basic assumptions, which we will focus the majority of our attention on during this lesson.

 The first is that children are active and motivated learners.
 Children will seek out information to help them make sense of their world.
 For example, a child may encounter a new toy.
 Instead of passively observing the toy, the child will engage with it - possibly dropping it, touching it or even tasting it to learn more about what it does.

 The second assumption is that children construct knowledge from their experiences.
 Children don't have isolated bits of information.
 Instead, they build and construct knowledge based on their experiences and observations.
 For example, a child constructs knowledge about animals by interacting with them, observing them, learning how they walk and learning what sounds they make.
 They continually add to their knowledge in order to create understanding and beliefs about animals.

-The knowledge children acquire is organized into a scheme or groupings of similar actions or thoughts.
-Over time, these schemes may change, but they provide an important base level of information about particular events, objects and information.
+The knowledge children acquire is organized into a schema, or groupings of similar actions or thoughts.
+Over time, these schemas may change, but they provide an important base level of information about particular events, objects and information.